microsoft/yardl/docs/matlab/quickstart.md

 r.close();
 ```

-Run this directly in Matlab, e.g. `run_playground`, or on the command-line with `matlab -batch run_playground`.
+Run this directly in MATLAB, e.g. `run_playground`, or on the command-line with `matlab -batch run_playground`.

 You can inspect the binary file our code produced with: